 Dinner – When it comes to food, Hanoi is arguably the best place in Vietnam.
 It has everything from cheap but delicious street food to romantic fine dining by the river.
 We’d recommend staying in the old town for dinner for the best atmosphere and less travelling around – we’re sure you’re tired after a busy day of seeing the sights.
-We recommend Red Bean Restaurant for classical Vietnamese food in a relaxed and nicely decorated environment, or a ‘hippie vibe’ restaurant called Lantern Lounge, where you can lie on large cushions, looking at a ceiling dotted with colourful lanterns whilst you eat.
+Red Bean Restaurant provides classical Vietnamese food in a nicely decorated environment.
+We also recommend a ‘hippie vibe’ restaurant called Lantern Lounge, where you can lie on large cushions, looking at a colourful ceiling of lanterns whilst you eat.

 Nightlife – If you’re eager to continue your adventure of a first day and check out the party scene in Hanoi or enjoy a few beers whilst people watching, the old town is the place to be.
-You’ll find a variety of bars on Ta Hien street, including our favourite, Nola Café on the next street along (Ma May).
+You’ll find a variety of bars on Ta Hien street, including our favourite, Nola Café.
 Alternatively, you can simply pull up a plastic chair outside one of the street food vendors and enjoy a cold beer with the locals.
-Hanoi isn’t the kind of place to have a big night of clubbing but there are some very cool bars to check out.
+Hanoi isn’t the place for a night of clubbing but there are some cool bars to check out!

 Day 2: Morning

 Hoa Lo Prison – Hoa Lo Prison is a small museum that is very interesting and worth visiting.
 It’s a short stroll west of the old town and right next to Hanoi Police museum, so you can visit both together.
-The prison is rich in history and portrays the views and thoughts of the Vietnamese throughout the independence wars against the French and the US – Vietnam War, in which US prisoners of war were stationed there.
-Spend 45 minutes to an hour learning something you may not have known and reading the intriguing but somewhat biased views of the English translations.
+The prison is rich in history and portrays the views and thoughts of the Vietnamese throughout the independence wars against the French and the US – Vietnam War.
+Many US prisoners of war were once stationed there.
+Spend 45 minutes to an hour learning something you may not have known.
+The stories are intriguing but somewhat biased.

-Hanoi Police Museum – The police museum is set in a charming white colonial building that houses a number of artefacts and exhibits.
-It tells you the story about the Hanoi police force through the ages, including the ‘fight against the CIA’ and their influence in the city on the brink of the US – Vietnam War.
+Hanoi Police Museum – The police museum is set in a charming colonial building that houses a number of artefacts.
+It tells you the story of the Hanoi police force through the ages, including the ‘fight against the CIA’ and their influence in the city on the brink of the US – Vietnam War.
 The police museum is highly interesting for those that like history but also worth a quick browse if you’re only mildly interested.

 Lunch – Also in the Old Quarter is the highly popular ‘Bahn Mi 25’ sandwich shop.
 You’ll find this unique take on a French baguette throughout the country, but we found Bahn Mi 25 to be one of the best.
-For less than £1 you can grab a satisfying Bahn Mi sandwich with meat choices, coriander, shaved carrot, hot sauce and cucumber, served warm.
+For less than £1 you can grab a satisfying Bahn Mi sandwich.
+It includes a choice of meats, coriander, shaved carrot, hot sauce and cucumber, served warm.
 You have to try one!

 Hanoi Ancient House – The cultural tour continues at Hanoi Ancient House, a traditional Vietnamese house typical of building in the area, built in the late 20th century.
 Walk around the house for a glimpse into how the locals lived and some continue to live.
 The house is quick to walk around but is a unique attraction in the city.

 Chua Tran Quoc – Catch a taxi to Chua Tran Quoc temple.
 This small but impressive temple is located on the edge of the giant West Lake and is the oldest Pagoda/Buddhist temple in Hanoi.
-Monks have inhabited Chua Tran Quoc for centuries and continue to do so today, although tourists are welcome to explore some areas of this fascinating building and its grounds.
-The décor is Chinese inspired and features the bright red colour that you’ll see on many of the temples in Vietnam, symbolising ‘good luck’.
+Monks have inhabited Chua Tran Quoc for centuries and continue to do so, whilst tourists are welcome to explore some areas of this fascinating building and its grounds.
+We loved the décor, which is Chinese inspired.
+It features the bright red colour that you’ll see on many of the temples in Vietnam, symbolising ‘good luck’.

 West Lake – West Lake overlooks Chua Tran Quoc Temple and is particularly impressive on a foggy day where it looks particularly mysterious.
 Walk around the edge of the lake and back to capture some great panoramic pictures of the Hanoi city riverbank.

 Food tour – You’ve experienced nice restaurants, lunches and Bahn Mi’s, but one of the best ways to dive deep into Hanoi’s food flavours is with a street food tour.
-The Hanoi Street Food Tour is run by locals and aims to tantalise your taste buds with sample dishes from a variety of street stalls in the old town.
+Hanoi Street Food Tour is run by locals and aims to tantalise your taste buds!
+You’ll sample dishes from a variety of street stalls in the old town.
 Our advice – pace yourself and don’t eat too much at the first stall.
 You want to try as much as you can!

 Hoan Kiem Lake at night – It would be crazy to visit Hoan Kiem Lake only once during your trip.
 An area of tranquillity during the day, Hoan Kiem comes alive on an evening.
 Families go for a walk around the lake, kids play alongside the river bank and newlyweds take pictures in front of the lit up Japanese Bridge backdrop.
 The whole area is lit up beautifully and sets a romantic scene for your evening.
 Enjoy a drink by the lakeside or go for a walk and soak in the atmosphere.
 We found the street artists and performers particularly amusing to watch.

-Thang Long Water Puppet Theatre/Hanoi Opera – Being your final night in the city would be the perfect chance to catch a traditional show.
+Thang Long Water Puppet Theatre/Hanoi Opera – Your final night in the city is a perfect chance to catch a traditional show.
 Thang Long Water Puppet show is a popular choice if you haven’t seen one before and it’s located right next to Hoan Kiem lake.
 Alternatively, don your best outfit and head to the opera for a more classical evening.

-The above itinerary is Hanoi city centre based, but there are dozens of outer city tours to the rice fields, local villages, rivers and of course the ‘not to be missed’ Halong Bay.
+The above Hanoi 2 day itinerary is city centre based, but there are dozens of outer city tours to the rice fields, local villages, rivers and of course the ‘not to be missed’ Halong Bay.
 The best way to see Halong Bay is on a 1 or 2-night cruise; check out our cruise recommendations in our comparison article here.